Invicton-Labs/terraform-aws-github-oidc/README.md

 This module creates an IAM OIDC provider for GitHub Actions and associated roles for various repositories, branches, and tags.
 For technical background on this process, see [these](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) [pages](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

+We will be adding support for additional input arguments for roles (e.g. `path`, `tags`) once Terraform v1.3.0 is released with official support for optional fields in variable objects.

 ## Multiple Instances

-A AWS account can only have a single IAM OIDC provider with a given provider URL.
+An AWS account can only have a single IAM OIDC provider with a given provider URL.
 Therefore, if you want to use multiple instances of this module within the same AWS account (in different Terraform configs, or within the same Terraform config), you must pass the ARN of the IAM OIDC provider (the `iam_oidc_provider_arn` output variable) that was created in the first instance of this module as the `iam_oidc_provider_arn` input variable of all other instances of this module.

 ## Usage